Siege of Dubica: Siege

 The Imperial Army of the Croatian Corps began operations in April.
 The Imperials were led by Prince Liechtenstein and had an army of 10,000 men.
 On the nights of 19 to 20, they crossed the Una River into two columns and arrived in Dubica.
 On April 22, the Imperials began bombarding the fort using mortar batteries, and they made a breach in the walls.
+The assault, however, was repulsed by the garrison.

 On April 25, the Imperials launched an assault on Dubica.
-After a battle for six hours, the Ottomans managed to repel the assault, but at the same time, an Ottoman army of 8,000 men appeared behind the besiegers and attacked them.
+And with two cannons attempted to take up a position fifty paces in front of the breach.
+However, after only a few rounds of canister shots, the entire gun crew had been cut down by the Bosnian sharpshooters.
+After a battle of six hours, the Ottomans managed to repel the assault, but at the same time, an Ottoman army of 8,000 men appeared behind the besiegers and attacked them.
 The Imperials managed to repel them but lost 550 men during the combat.
 Major general Count Anton of the Khuen von Belasi family died of his wounds soon after the battle.
 Two other Habsburg generals and 18 officers were killed in action.

 The Imperials neglected to surround the fortress.
 A Sipahi detachment was sent to destroy an Austrian bridge.
 Learning of this, the Imperials dispatched Graeven hussars to prevent them; however, the Ottomans defeated the hussars and forced them to retreat.
 After a report of the approach of a 10,000-strong Ottoman army was received, on April 26, Prince Liechtenstein abandoned the siege and retreated behind the Una River again.
+One author about the engagement of Dubica cited "The walls of Dubitza were so strong that sometimes even some cannonballs bounced back from them."